sumit-73io/InThreatDetection/README.md

 Flags any login or high-risk activity occurring between **22:00 and 06:00** local time.

 ### Signal 5 — Action Frequency Analyzer (Z-Score)
-Uses statistical z-score analysis to detect when any employee's action count deviates significantly (**z > 2.0**) from the group mean — identifying outliers who may be performing unusually high volumes of activity.
+Uses statistical z-score analysis to detect when any employee's action count deviates significantly (**z > 2.0**) from the group mean — identifying outliers performing unusually high volumes of activity.

 ### Signal 6 — API Traffic Spike Detector
 Monitors raw API access logs over a 15-minute sliding window.
 Flags users making **30+ API calls** in this window, which may indicate scripted or automated exfiltration.